On affine maps on non-compact convex sets and some characterizations of finite-dimensional solid ellipsoids: Introduction

 A common philosophy in the above-mentioned studies of general physical theories can be understood as follows: We put mathematical assumptions that are essential (or inevitable) from physical viewpoints, while the quantity of other \lq\lq technical'' assumptions should be as small as possible.
 To formulate the state space (the set of physical states) of such a general physical theory, the state space is conventionally assumed to be a convex set, reflecting the above-mentioned requirement that any probabilistic mixture of two states should also be a state.
-On the other hand, most of the preceding works on this subject adopted another assumptions that the state space is compact with respect to a certain physically reasonable topology and also is finite dimensional \cite{CAP_preprint,DB,Hardy,Masanes}.
-The first assumption of the compactness is physically guaranteed \cite{Ara_book} as human beings cannot distinguish compact and non-compact state-spaces due to the existence of a finite accuracy of measurements.
-However, this does not mean that our world indeed has a compact state space, and thus it is still desirable to describe the general theories without this unnecessary hypothesis (at least from the mathematical point of view).
-The second assumption of the finite dimensionality of state space crucially restrict the theories for the description of physics --- for instance, even a state space of a one electron has a infinite dimensional state space.
-The aim of the first part of this paper is thus to investigate the cases where the compactness or finiteness of dimension is not satisfied (while the part also includes some results on compact and/or finite-dimensional state spaces as special cases).